seanpm2001/Documentation/OldVersions/Documentation_REPOLIST/1/1-100/README.txt

 //// https://github.com/seanpm2001/URLL-Specification
 //// A list of all Documentation repositories by @seanpm2001
 //// MAJOR WORK IN PROGRESS
-//// As of 2025, Wednesday, July 9th (published a day late, 2025, July 10th)
+//// As of 2025, Thursday, July 10th

 //// TODO: Check documentation repositories for the WacOS project

+//// 2025.07.10: I forgot to update the core documentation repository yesterday, data from yesterday was written, but not published until today

+//// OLD MESSAGES

 //// 2025.07.07: Development on this repository didn't die for the past 3 days, there was just nothing to add

-//// OLD MESSAGES

 //// 2025.06.30: Development on this repository didn't die for the past 3 days, there was just nothing to add
 //// 2025.06.27: I am starting to get tired of the single link updates, but the file has to be maintained, and this is a way to keep it up to date.
 //// 2025.06.23: Development on this repository didn't die for the past 3 days, there was just nothing to add

 //// ----------------------------------------------------- \\\\
-//// Documentation Project (3,174) (many not listed yet)
+//// Documentation Project (3,179) (many not listed yet)
 //// ----------------------------------------------------- \\\\

 //// SORTING